 For businesses concerned about the impact of their key employees going to work for a competitor organisation, a non-compete clause can provide a safety net to stop commercially sensitive information being passed on to a rival.
 However, any post-termination restrictions must be reasonable if they are to stand up in court.

-Here, Julia Fitzsimmons, Partner in our employment team, discusses why non-compete clauses should be carefully drafted to ensure they adequately protect the interests of the business but are not seen to be unfair to the employee or anti-competitive in nature.
+Here, Julia Fitzsimmons, Partner in our Employment Law team, discusses why non-compete clauses should be carefully drafted to ensure they adequately protect the interests of the business but are not seen to be unfair to the employee or anti-competitive in nature.

 When an employee leaves a business to work for their competitor, there is of course a threat of commercially sensitive information being passed on to a rival.
 To protect against operational know-how and customer relationships being shared, restrictive covenants can be added into a worker’s contract of employment.